tpayne/terraform-examples/README.md

 You can delete all the resources using `terraform destroy -auto-approve`

 #### Running the Template samples
-The following are the provided template examples
+The following are the provided template examples.

+These examples also show you how to use Azure's IMDS in web pages.

 |           Sample                |        Description       |     Deploy    |
 | ------------------------------- | ------------------------ | ------------- |